atreyeem99/Orca-manual-notes/README.md

 not desired, set AutoStart false in the %scf block or give the keyword !NoAutoStart in the simple input line.
 Note that AutoStart is ignored for geometry optimizations: in this case, using previously converged orbitals contained in a .gbw file (of a di↵erent name) can be achieved via MORead and MOInp.
+# basis set
+The basis set is specified in the block %BASIS.
+Note that there are three distinguished slots for auxiliary basis sets (AuxJ, AuxC and AuxJK) to be used with RI approximation.
+Which auxiliary basis slot is used in the actual program depends on the context.
+The AuxJ and AuxJK slots are used in the context of Fock matrix construction, whereas the AuxC slot is used for all other integral generation steps e.g. in post-Hartree Fock methods.
+Assigning the auxiliary basis with the simple input, takes care of the individual slots.
+However, in specific cases they must be set explicitly in the block input.
+For example, a “/JK” basis may be assigned to AuxJ in this way.